Configuration

 All the binaries were built using Tecmake with the following configuration parameters and changes:

-LuaBinaries distribution of Lua 5.2 uses the same default configuration of the makefiles provided by the Lua.org distribution tar file, but using "lua52" as library and program names.
-A small difference is that the "etc/bin2c.c" utility is re-added to the distribution.
+LuaBinaries distribution of Lua 5.4 uses the same default configuration of the makefiles provided by the Lua.org distribution tar file, but using "lua54" as library and program names.
+This means that only LUA_COMPAT_5_3 was defined when compiling.

 In UNIX the executables exports the Lua functions, so they are not dependent on the LuaBinaries dynamic libraries.